tyconsulting/blog.tyang.github.io/_posts/2013-03-05-system-center-2012-operations-manager-unleashed-ebook.md

 <a href="http://blog.tyang.org/wp-content/uploads/2013/03/image4.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2013/03/image_thumb3.png" width="218" height="284" border="0" /></a>

-You might have heard that this book is already available in ebook formats from Amazon and Barnes &amp; Noble.
+You might have heard that this book is already available in ebook formats from Amazon and Barnes & Noble.

 I’m sick of waiting for the paperback version that I bought last July from Amazon, it still hasn’t been shipped yet.
 So I went ahead and also bought the ebook.